brutasse/django-geoportail/docs/source/admin.rst

 .. image:: img/admin.png

 Here I have added a polygon that covers all the French part of the Alps.
 We will see it again later.
-Note that the blue bar has disappeared.
+Note the blue bar at the bottom of the map.

 Admin options reference
 ```````````````````````